MInD-Laboratory/Measuring_Workload_Dynamics_in_OpenMATB/README.md

 The preset settings in each cell for each model are the ones reported, divided by topical headings.

 # Publications
-- Thesis: *Detecting Cognitive Load Through the Structure of Behavior: An Ecological-Dynamical Approach* (in preparation), Macquarie University, Expected Aug 2025.
+- Thesis: *Detecting Cognitive Load Through the Structure of Behavior: An Ecological-Dynamical Approach* (submitted), Macquarie University, Expected Aug 2025.
-- Manuscript: *Facial Movement Dynamics Reveal Workload During Complex Multitasking* — submitted to [Nature Communications], 2025.
+- Manuscript: *Facial Movement Dynamics Reveal Workload During Complex Multitasking* — submitted, 2025.